Sports for People with Disabilities

 Winter Sports in Gstaad

-Skiing, snowboarding, cross-country skiing, ski touring or even heli-skiing for anyone affected by disability, life-changing, life-challenging, special needs or similar conditions (physical, cognitive, degenerative, genetic, sensory, congenital, audio, trauma, neurological or mental) is possible here in the Gstaad Saanenland but will, of course, depend on your specific needs and requirements.
+Skiing, snowboarding, cross-country skiing, ski touring or even heli-skiing for anyone affected by disability, life-changing, life-challenging, special needs or similar conditions (physical, cognitive, degenerative, genetic, sensory, congenital, audio, trauma, neurological or mental) is possible here in the Destination Gstaad but will, of course, depend on your specific needs and requirements.

 Blind and Visually impaired skiing is the number one adaptive snow sport of the region.
 For over 50 years there have been blind skiers coming and enjoying our fabulous mountains and we can offer you expert advice and tuition.